bterwijn/invocation_tree/README.md

 # Jugs Puzzle #

 In the Jugs puzzle we have a set of jugs of various capacities.
 Our goal is to get a jug with a certain amount of liquid in it.
-In each step we can one of these actions:
+In each step we can take one of these actions:

 - fill one jug until it is full
 - empty one jug until it is empty